N8sGit/asi_first_test/README.md

 ## Rationale

 Perhaps you’ve heard of Humanity’s Last Exam.
-This is one of the hardest benchmarks for LLMs ever assembled.
+It's one of the hardest benchmarks for LLMs ever assembled.
 As of this writing, the best models  score around 25% at the highest settings, and whether they do so by genuinely solving the problems or by memorizing answer leaks in their training data is debated.

 Meanwhile, we’re hearing talk about Artificial Superintelligence (ASI) potentially being on the horizon.
 AI that can improve AI autonomously has been proved in concept in recent research, and while the ceiling to such boostrapping processes is unknown, it’s reasonable to assume it will further accelerate AI’s already rapid progress.